Derma Roller for Hair Growth: The Ultimate Guide (2025 Edition)

 1. Sanitise after every use

-After using a derma roller, you first need to rinse it under warm water and sanitize the roller with at least 70% ethyl alcohol cleaner.
-This also helps protect the material against any potential rust.
+After using a derma roller, rinse it under warm water and then sanitize it with at least 70% ethyl alcohol cleaner to protect against potential rust.

 Takeaway: Disinfect with at least 70% ethyl alcohol and let it dry.